larrywalkerassociates/Analytical-Depletion-Function/Well Map Depletion Function/Glover Map Depletion Example/Readme.md

-differing projections, it is best if they <br/>     are projected beforehand.<br/> 2) To avoid depletions predicted for inappropriate locations, please pre-process streams <br/>     so that they are only within the groundwater basin <br/>
+differing projections, it is best if they <br/>     are projected beforehand.<br/> 2) To avoid depletions predicted for inappropriate locations, please pre-process streams <br/>     so that they are only within the groundwater basin <br/> 3) The author is aware that the Shasta groundwater basin has complex geology, which is not matched by<br/>     the aquifer properties assigned below.
+This is simply an example.<br/>

 ``` r
 Shasta_Streams <- st_read(file.path(here::here(),